 Nowadays, literally dozens of tough, lightweight plastics are used in cars, so the reclamation of plastic car parts, such as dashboards, bumpers and so on, is another sound reason to recycle your car for cash.
 An average car already contains up 200kg of plastic parts, mainly injection moulded, which can be separated, shredded and broken down into long chain molecules called polymers.
 Recycling plastic keeps valuable raw materials out of the landfill and allows them to be reused in products such as recycled auto parts, carpets and garden furniture, among others.

 Why Recycle Mats & Carpets?

 Unwanted rubber and fabric floor mats and carpeting are often difficult items of which to dispose of, but there are plenty of good reasons why they should be recycled.
 Carpeting, for example, is rarely, if ever, biodegradable, but rather than entering landfill can be shredded and recycled into brand-new floor coverings, home furnishings, construction materials and automotive parts.
 Recycled rubber, too, produces substantial savings in terms of energy, resources and pollution, when compared with ‘virgin’ rubber.
 This is especially true in the case of synthetic rubber, which consumes non-renewable hydrocarbon resources, such as oil and coal, during its manufacturing process.

 Who Can Recycle?

-Auto wreckers such as Metalbiz are accredited auto recyclers that can offer you cash for scrap cars.
+Auto wreckers such as Metalbiz have accredited auto recyclers that can offer you cash for scrap cars.
 We operate throughout the Brisbane and Gold Coast and will take cars, 4WDs, trucks and vans, any kind of vehicle you have, so give us a call today!